A commutative algebra approach to multiplicative Hom-Lie algebras: The Affine Variety

-\begin{rem}{\rm In fact, we will show that the two affine varieties $\MLie(\gl_2(\C))$ and $\V(I)$ are equal.
+\begin{rem} {\rm In fact, we will show that the two affine varieties $\MLie(\gl_2(\C))$ and $\V(I)$ are equal.
 By Lemma \ref{lem2.1}, it suffices to show that $\V(I)$ is contained in $\MLie(\gl_2(\C))$.
 To achieve this, we need to investigate the geometric structure of $\V(I)$.
-More precisely, the first step we will proceed is to find all irreducible components $\V(\p_1),\dots,\V(\p_k)$ of $\V(I)$ for some $k\in\N^+$, and the last step is to show that every element in each component $\V(\p_i)$ is a multiplicative Hom-Lie algebra structure on $\gl_{2}(\C)$, where all $\p_{i}$ are prime ideals of $A$. \hbo }\end{rem}
+More precisely, our first step is to find all irreducible components $\V(\p_1),\dots,\V(\p_k)$ of $\V(I)$ for some $k\in\N^+$, and our last step is to show that every element in each component $\V(\p_i)$ is a multiplicative Hom-Lie algebra structure on $\gl_{2}(\C)$, where all $\p_{i}$ are prime ideals of $A$. \hbo }\end{rem}